Mobile Communications of Iran: Hamrah-e Aval Rebrands After 30 Years

-Hamrah-e Aval (First Mobile), Iran's largest mobile network operator, unveiled its new brand identity on Monday, February 26, 2024, during a special ceremony marking its 30th year of operation.
+Hamrah-e Aval ("The First Companion"), Iran's largest mobile network operator, unveiled its new brand identity on Monday, February 26, 2024, during a special ceremony marking its 30th year of operation.

 The new visual identity for Hamrah-e Aval is both modern and bold, signifying a fundamental transformation within the company.
 The updated colors and new brand mark convey an inclusive and dynamic world, where modern communications foster cohesion and convergence.
 The slogan "No one is alone" has been retained as part of the brand identity due to its conceptual strength and profound social impact.

 The new logo design incorporates highly recognizable elements, intended to evoke a sense of entering a new gateway to the future.
 Hamrah-e Aval's visual identity has shifted towards a monochromatic scheme, with blue, inspired by the sky, chosen to convey a sense of trust.
 The Persian script in the logo has also undergone changes, with both English and Persian elements now integrated.
 The font used in the logo was custom-designed specifically for Hamrah-e Aval.

 Hamrah-e Aval's brand revitalization extends beyond superficial changes, symbolizing the operator's commitment to delivering advanced and sustainable communication services, digital innovations, and an enhanced user experience.
 This transformation reflects profound shifts in the company's business nature, mission, and values.
 It has been undertaken to strengthen the brand's position in the telecommunications market, emphasizing innovation, quality, and social responsibility.